OULibraries/islandora_embed/README.md

 # oEmbed Provider for Islandora

+## Note: this module is an early work-in-progress

 ## Introduction
 An Islandora module that enables Islandora Objects to be embedded via oEmbed.
 Currently works with the Islandora Book Solution Pack.